This is a collection of some of my favourite stuff. Kind of like an awesome list.

 Directory Opus

 Directory Opus is a highly customisable replacement for the Windows File Explorer.
-Not free.
-I was happy to pay for it as a Windows user following my 2 month (!) free trial.
+Not free - I was happy to pay for it as a Windows user.

 Mullvad VPN

-If you need to use a VPN, especially if you only need to use it occasionally, I would recommend Mullvad.
+If you ever need to use a VPN, especially if you only need to use it occasionally, I would recommend Mullvad.
 Other providers may be cheaper, but only if you opt into absurdly long subscription plans.
-Mullvad is pay-as-you-go.

 Fedora (Linux) 🌟